 The good news is that most children do eventually make peace with the new order.
 If you did not ask the childcare provider during your interview how she handles children with separation anxiety, be sure to do so before the first day your child is in day care.
 In addition, there are steps that you can take to facilitate the change in routine and ensure your child is comfortable with the different setting.

 Enrolling a child in a day care center or family day care presents a whole set of potential adjustment problems.
-Not only is the child with a new caregiver, he or she is in an entirely new environment.
-The more time he or she has to get used to the idea before going to day care for the first time, the smoother the transition is likely to be.
+Not only is the child with a new caregiver, they are in an entirely new environment.
+The more time they have to get used to the idea before going to day care for the first time, the smoother the transition is likely to be.

-One of the best ways to put your child at ease prior to starting day care is to have him or her visit the facility or family day care home, preferably more than once, for short visits.
-He or she can interact with the primary caregiver at the facility, as well as with the other children that will be in his or her room, or not interact at all.
+One of the best ways to put your child at ease prior to starting day care is to have them visit the facility or family day care home, preferably more than once, for short visits.
+They can interact with the primary caregiver at the facility, as well as with the other children that will be in their room, or not interact at all.

 Determine how much time you and your child will need to unhurriedly prepare to leave each morning, and make that your child's wake-up time.
-Then count backwards from that time, 10, 11, or 12 hours, depending on your child's age and sleep pattern, and make that bedtime.
+Then count backward from that time, 10, 11 or 12 hours, depending on your child's age and sleep pattern, and make that bedtime.
 Then keep to that schedule.
 A regular bedtime every night will help give a sense of security to a child in transition.

-When packing up for day care either the night before or the morning of the first day, you could try having him or her pick out a special item to bring.
+When packing up for day care either the night before or the morning of the first day, you could try having them pick out a special item to bring.
 Be sure to check with the day care director first, to see if there are items they will not allow.
-A good facility will have space to store this belonging, and should not have a problem with him or her bringing a blanket or a toy that does not pose a hazard to others.
+A good facility will have space to store this belonging, and should not have a problem with them bringing a blanket or a toy that does not pose a hazard to others.

 The transition to the new childcare setting may go more smoothly if you can take it in small steps.
 If possible, consider bringing your child in for an hour or two the first time.
 Of course, if you are beginning a new job and cannot take time off, staying in the day care center or home with your child will not be an option.
 One way around this would be to go into the facility or home an hour earlier than you normally would for the first several days, to give your child time to become accustomed to the surroundings.
 If you do this, however, you will want to move bedtime up an hour as well, so that your child still gets the necessary amount of sleep.

-Your child may show some distress, and it is perfectly all right to give your child a big hug, but it also may be necessary to be firm in explaining that you have to leave.
-If he or she remains resistant to your leaving, the caregiver should take over and allow you to go.
+Your child may show some distress, and it is perfectly all right to give them a big hug, but it also may be necessary to be firm in explaining that you have to leave.
+If they remain resistant to your leaving, the caregiver should take over and allow you to go.
 Of course, you can and should contact the childcare provider at least once during the course of the day to see how your child is progressing.

 If your child acts out in your presence but calms down once you leave, one possible answer might be to have someone else take your child to day care for several days.
-Most parents are familiar with the phenomenon of the child who is a little angel for everyone but his or her own mom or dad.
-Having an third party drop your child off (if you have a close friend or relative who can do this for you) may help to cut off the custom of throwing a fit at the day care door.
+Most parents are familiar with the phenomenon of the child who is a little angel for everyone but their own mom or dad.
+Having a third party drop your child off (if you have a close friend or relative who can do this for you) may help to cut off the custom of throwing a fit at the day care door.